mohamadelshalati/Employee-Reimbursement-Application/README.md

 ## **Project name: Reimbursement App**

 ### Project Description:
-  Project I is a webapp that allows employees to submit their reimburement requests which could be reviewed, approved, or denied by the finance manager.
+ This web appication allows employees to submit their reimburement requests which could be reviewed, approved, or denied by the finance manager.

 ### Technologies used:
   * Java v1.8